biplab-t-magar/SupermarketWebApp/README.md

 # SupermarketWebApp

-An supermarker app our team made at HackHers 2020.
+A supermarker app our team made at HackHers 2020.

 This is a web app that helps managers and customers at supermarkets.